A Family Owned Business For Over 36 Years

 • Page Count Specificity: Total pages must be divisible by four, which may require blank pages.

-Saddle Stitch Is Best For:
+Saddle Stitch Binding Is Best For:

 Brochures, newsletters, magazines, and booklets with up to 64 pages.